TheBevyFlock/bevy_cli/docs/src/cli/linter.md

 # Linter

-The CLI has 1st-party support for [`bevy_lint`](../linter/index.md), the static analysis tool that checks over your code for Bevy-specific issues.
+The CLI has 1st-party support for [`bevy_lint`](../linter/index.md), the static analysis tool that checks over your code for Bevy-specific mistakes.

 ## Installing the Linter